SuperClaude-Org/SuperCodex_Framework/CONTRIBUTING.md

-# Contributing to SuperGemini Framework
+# Contributing to SuperCodex Framework

-SuperGemini Framework transforms Gemini CLI into a structured development platform through behavioral instruction injection and intelligent workflow orchestration.
+SuperCodex Framework transforms Codex CLI into a structured development platform through behavioral instruction injection and intelligent workflow orchestration.
 We welcome contributions that enhance the framework's capabilities, improve documentation, and expand the ecosystem of specialized agents and MCP server integrations.

-**Project Mission**: Enable systematic software development workflows with automated expert coordination, quality gates, and session persistence for Gemini CLI users.
+**Project Mission**: Enable systematic software development workflows with automated expert coordination, quality gates, and session persistence for Codex CLI users.

 **Community Approach**: Open development with focus on practical utility, educational value, and professional development workflows.
 All contributions undergo review to ensure alignment with framework principles and quality standards.